 National Planning Awards 2013

 APA's National Planning Excellence and Achievement Awards honor the best planning efforts and individuals that create communities of lasting value.
-The 2013 award recipients will be honored at a special luncheon held during APA's National Planning Conference.
+The 2013 recipients were honored at a special luncheon held during APA's National Planning Conference.

 Click on the image to see all pictures.